eddelbuettel/r2u/README.md

 As of early May:

-- Some geospatial packages do not currently install, adding the UbuntuGIS PPA as a base may help as should basing builds on 22.04
+- Some geospatial packages do not currently install on 20.04, adding the UbuntuGIS PPA as a base may help.
+This should be better on 22.04.

 - The littler package reflects build-time configuration, the RSPM binary is then expecting a different R location so it needs a binary rebuild.
 Added a 'force' flag, may need a list similar to the blacklist to always compiled.

-- A number of packages ship from RSPM as source.
-We catch those and/or use the force list to build them.

-- A small number of packages do not build for lack required components;
-  examples are ROracle and Rcplex.
+- A small number of packages do not build for lack required components; examples are ROracle and Rcplex.
 They, and their reverse dependencies, are are blacklisted and not built.

 ### Fixed Issues

 - [DONE] The BioConductor release is still at 3.14 and should be upgraded to the now-current 3.15.

+- [DONE] Support for Ubuntu 22.04 has been added as well.

 ### Author